Rita Hayworth: Health

 It was the outbursts.
 She'd fly into a rage.
 I can't tell you.
 I thought it was alcoholism – alcoholic dementia.
 We all thought that.
 The papers picked that up, of course.
 You can't imagine the relief just in getting a diagnosis.
 We had a name at last, Alzheimer's!
 Of course, that didn't really come until the last seven or eight years.
 She wasn't diagnosed as having Alzheimer's until 1980.
 There were two decades of hell before that.

-Biographer Barbara Leaming wrote that Hayworth aged prematurely because of her addiction to alcohol and also because of the many stresses in her life.
+Biographer Barbara Leaming wrote that Hayworth aged prematurely because of her alcoholism and also because of the many stresses in her life.
 "Despite the artfully applied make-up and shoulder-length red hair, there was no concealing the ravages of drink and stress", she wrote of Hayworth's arrival in New York in May 1956 in order to begin work on Fire Down Below, her first film in three years.
-"Deep lines had crept around her eyes and mouth, and she appeared worn, exhausted – older than her thirty-eight years."
+"Deep lines had crept around her eyes and mouth, and she appeared worn, exhausted – older than her thirty-eight years".

 Alzheimer's disease had been largely forgotten by the medical community since its discovery in 1906.
 Medical historian Barron H. Lerner wrote that when Hayworth's diagnosis was made public in 1981, she became "the first public face of Alzheimer's, helping to ensure that future patients did not go undiagnosed ...
-Unbeknownst to her, Hayworth helped to destigmatize a condition that can still embarrass victims and their families."
+Unbeknownst to her, Hayworth helped to destigmatize a condition that can still embarrass victims and their families".

-In July 1981, Hayworth's health had deteriorated to the point that a judge in Los Angeles Superior Court ruled that she should be placed under the care of her daughter, Yasmin Aga Khan of New York City.
+In July 1981, Hayworth's health had deteriorated to the point that a Los Angeles Superior Court judge ruled that she should be placed under the care of her daughter, Yasmin Aga Khan of New York City.
 Hayworth lived in an apartment at The San Remo on Central Park West adjoining that of her daughter, who arranged for her mother's care during her final years.
 When asked how her mother was doing, Yasmin replied, "She's still beautiful.
-But it's a shell."
+But it's a shell".

 In 1983, Rebecca Welles arranged to see her mother for the first time in seven years.
 Speaking to his lifelong friend Roger Hill, Orson Welles expressed his concern about the visit's effect on his daughter.
-"Rita barely knows me now," Welles said.
+"Rita barely knows me now", Welles said.
 He recalled seeing Hayworth three years before at an event that the Reagans held for Frank Sinatra.
 "When it was over, I came over to her table, and I saw that she was very beautiful, very reposed looking, and didn't know me at first.
-After about four minutes of speaking, I could see that she realized who I was, and she began to cry quietly."
+After about four minutes of speaking, I could see that she realized who I was, and she began to cry quietly".

-In an interview that he gave the evening before his death in 1985, Welles called Hayworth "one of the dearest and sweetest women that ever lived".
+In an interview he gave the evening before his death in 1985, Welles called Hayworth "one of the dearest and sweetest women that ever lived".